overheat-org/Diseact/README.md

 # Diseact

-Diseact is a JavaScript library for create components/embeds/commands of Discord API using JSX.
+Diseact is a Javascript library created to easily build components, embeds and commands from Discord API using JSX.

-# Why is useful?
+# Why it's useful?

-- In case you trying create a embedded interface, using buttons to navegate for each pages of embed.
+- In case you're trying to create a embedded interface, using buttons to navigate through each page of the embed.
 - To union your components, embeds and other props in the same context.
-- To organize better your commands, and componentize us (separating subcommands in other files).
+- To organize better your commands, and componentize it (separating subcommands in other files).

 Use:
 ```tsx